THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 The story of Elijah and Elisha reveals two different kinds of endtime believers.

-And just as Elijah and Elisha were together for awhile, the endtime generation of
+And just as they were together for some while, the Church saints in the endtime

-Church saints co-exist for awhile with a different kind of endtime believers.
-The
+co-exist awhile with another kind of endtime believers.
+(The Church-age saints

 The remnant of endtime believers given protection are typified by Elisha, and

-his friends the company of prophets, and they all continued on earth after Elijah
+his friends the company of prophets (2 Kings Chapter 2), that continued on earth

-was caught up.
-(Elisha had greater Spirit-infilling than the company of prophets,
+after Elijah was taken up.
+(Apparently Elisha had greater Spirit-infilling than the

-the wilderness refuge places; prophetic of the protection provided the remnant.
+prophetic of the protection provided for the endtime remnant.

 In principle these believers are much the same as the endtime martyrs except